rilldata/rill/docs/docs/deploy/credentials/snowflake.md

 ### Configure credentials for local development

-When developing a project locally, Rill will use the credentials passed via the Snowflake connection string as defined in the `dsn` property in the [source config](../../reference/project-files/sources.md#properties) or via `--env connector.snowflake.dsn=...` while running `rill start` from the CLI.
+When developing a project locally, Rill will use the credentials passed via the Snowflake connection string as defined in the `dsn` property in the [source config](../../reference/project-files/sources.md#properties) or via `--variable connector.snowflake.dsn=...` while running `rill start` from the CLI.
 Rill uses the following [syntax](https://pkg.go.dev/github.com/snowflakedb/gosnowflake#hdr-Connection_String) when defining the Snowflake connection string:
 ```sql
 <username>:<password>@<account_identifier>/<database>/<schema>?warehouse=<warehouse>&role=<role>
 ```